Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

-The statistical uncertainties of the simulated SDT and SDT* surveys as a function of redshift are presented in Figure~\ref{allhistres}f.
-Statistical uncertainties are computed as the median distance modulus residual in a $\Delta z = 0.1$ redshift bin.
-These values are combined in quadrature with the lensing uncertainty described in Section~\ref{simulation}, and divided by the square-root of the number of SNe in each bin.
-The significant disagreement between statistical uncertainties for the SDT-required and SDT* surveys at $z < 0.5$ is due to the lack of low-$z$ SNe~Ia in the final SDT* sample.
+For the simulated SDT and SDT* samples, the statistical uncertainties on the fractional distance (Eq.~\ref{eq:fdu}) as a function of redshift are presented in Figure~\ref{allhistres}f.

+The significant disagreement between statistical uncertainties {\red forecast in the SDT report (henceforth SDT-required)} and SDT* surveys at {\red $z < 0.6$} is due to the lack of low-$z$ SNe~Ia in the SDT* sample.